Kev-gp/published-notes/content/Blogs/From Cells to Sentience - The Biological Case Against Abortion.md

 > Physicians, biologists, and other scientists agree that conception marks the beginning of a human being—a being that is alive and is a member of the human species.
 There is overwhelming agreement on this point in countless medical, biological, and scientific writings[^5].

-We also have one of the strongest pro-choice advocate, Peter Singer, that was quoted [[From Cells to Sentience - The Biological Case Against Abortion#^1877e4|earlier]]:
+We also have one of the strongest pro-choice advocate, Peter Singer, that we quoted [[From Cells to Sentience - The Biological Case Against Abortion#^1877e4|earlier]]:

 > [T]here is no doubt that from the first moments of its existence an embryo conceived from human sperm and eggs is a human being, and the same is true of the most profoundly and irreparably intellectually disabled human being, even of an anencephalic infant—that is, an infant that, as a result of a defect in the formation of the neural tube, has no brain.
 >
 > – Peter Singer, *Practical Ethics, 3rd Edition* (p.
 73)

-And many more secular and pro-choice sources can be found [here](https://www.epm.org/resources/2011/Apr/27/when-does-life-begin-quotes-many-sources/).
+Many more secular and pro-choice sources can be found [here](https://www.epm.org/resources/2011/Apr/27/when-does-life-begin-quotes-many-sources/).

 ## The road ahead for pro-choice advocacy